Benedict Cumberbatch and wife welcome baby boy - report

 Benedict Cumberbatch and his wife Sophie Hunter have reportedly welcomed a baby boy.

-Editors at the Mail on Sunday report the 40-year-old actor has become a father for the second time following the birth of Hal Auden Cumberbatch earlier this month (Mar17).
+Editors at the Mail on Sunday report the 40-year-old actor has become a father for the second time following the birth of Hal Auden Cumberbatch earlier this month.

 It is thought the couple got inspiration for the baby's name after Cumberbatch starred in a BBC production in 2012 of The Hollow Crown, which was an amalgamation of the work of playwright William Shakespeare.
 The Doctor Strange star played Richard III in the TV drama, while fellow Brit and War Horse co-star Tom Hiddleston took on the role of King Henry V, who was nicknamed Hal.